A free tutorial vlog series on memorizing piano chords by pattern

-THE FIRST FOUR VIDEO LESSONS (MORE TO COME):
+HERE ARE THE FIRST FOUR VIDEO LESSONS (MORE TO COME)

-This course provides a simple system for memorizing the “108 Essential Piano Chords.”
+This course/series describes a relatively simple system for memorizing the “108 Essential Piano Chords.”

 See the chord symbol, or hear the chord name, and you will know all the notes, with certainty!